dionarodrigues/diogorodrigues.dev/blog/2020-10-14-automating-ui-tests-with-jest-and-react-testing-library.en.md

 **[Jest](https://jestjs.io/) is a test runner that executes many tasks by using a few functionalities**.
 If you already worked with Gulp you can imagine something similar when we refer to jest but much easier to configure and focused on testing.

-This library is open source, maintained by Facebook (the same creator of React) and can be used to test not only React components but any kind of JavaScript code: Typescript, Node, Vue...
+This library is open source, maintained by Facebook (the same creator of React) and can be used to test not only React components but any kind of JavaScript code.

 #### Advantages of using Jest on React projects: